grooviter/tablesaw/README.md

 ### Getting started

-Add tablesaw-core to your project.
-You can find the version number for the latest release in the [release notes](https://github.com/grooviter/tablesaw/releases):
+Add tablesaw-core to your maven project.
+You can find the version number for the latest release in the [release notes](https://github.com/grooviter/tablesaw/releases) page:

 ```xml
 <dependency>